-The term "approach" refers to the methods used by an organisation to address the Baldrige Criteria Item requirements.
-Approach includes the appropriateness of the methods to the Item requirements and to the organisation's operating environment, as well as how effect tively the methods are used.
+The term "approach" refers to the methods used by an organisation to address the Baldrige Criteria item requirements.
+Approach includes the appropriateness of the methods to the item requirements and to the organisation's operating environment, as well as how effectively the methods are used.

-Approach is one of the dimensions considered in evaluating Process Items.
-For further description, see the Scoring System on page 52.
+Approach is one of the dimensions considered in evaluating process items.
+For further description, see the scoring system on pages 48-49.